Symmetry in mathematics

 Symmetry occurs not only in geometry, but also in other branches of mathematics.
 Symmetry is a type of invariance: the property that a mathematical object remains unchanged under a set of operations or transformations.

 Given a structured object X of any sort, a symmetry is a mapping of the object onto itself which preserves the structure.
 This can occur in many ways; for example, if X is a set with no additional structure, a symmetry is a bijective map from the set to itself, giving rise to permutation groups.
 If the object X is a set of points in the plane with its metric structure or any other metric space, a symmetry is a bijection of the set to itself which preserves the distance between each pair of points (i.e., an isometry).

 In general, every kind of structure in mathematics will have its own kind of symmetry, many of which are listed in the given points mentioned above.

 Symmetry in geometry

-The types of symmetry considered in basic geometry include reflectional symmetry, rotation symmetry, translational symmetry and glide reflection symmetry, which are described more fully in the main article Symmetry (geometry).
+The types of symmetry considered in basic geometry include reflectional symmetry, rotational symmetry, translational symmetry and glide reflection symmetry, which are described more fully in the main article Symmetry (geometry).